Azure/avdaccelerator/workload/docs/deploy-custom-image.md

   - **Region** – The desired Azure Region to be used for the deployment
   - **Deployment prefix** – A prefix of maximum 4 characters that will be appended to the names of Resource Groups and Azure resources within the Resource Groups.
 - **Image Management** blade
-  - **Storage- Use availability zones** - Select "Yes" to distribute storage resources across availability zones (ehen available).
+  - **Storage- Use availability zones** - Select "Yes" to distribute storage resources across availability zones (when available).
   - **OS- Version** - Select the Image OS SKU to be used as source for the image.
 - **Image Azure Image Builder (AIB)** blade
   - **Deployment location** - Select the location where Azure Image Builder will run to create the image.